calaldees/teachingWorkshops/teacherTraining/_intreviews.md

 * Tell me about the current Computing syllabus in schools
     * What books/articles/blogs/videos have you encountered about teaching Computing?
-* What do you think young people will find the most challenging aspect of learning computing
+* What do you think young people will find the most challenging aspect of learning computing?
 * How would teaching Computing differ from other subjects?
-* Can you envisage a problematic scenario in a computing classroom
+* Can you envisage a problematic scenario in a computing classroom?
     * How might you deal with this?
 * How do you see your skills and role changing/developing over the years?
+Where do you see yourself in 5 years?
 * What problems are there with young people using technology?